Anti-poverty group ONE pushes for G8 food deal

 Bono and Geldof were instrumental in a global campaign that led to the cancellation of debts of poorest countries in 2005.

-This year’s G8 summit is being held at Camp David, a rustic retreat located on a military base in the Catoctin Mountain Park, about 60 miles north of Washington.
+This year’s G8 summit is being held at Camp David, a rustic retreat located on a military base in the Catoctin Mountain Park, about 60 miles (96 km) north of Washington.

 “ONE’s new analysis shows that sustained investment in small-scale farming, together with a focus on ensuring children have enough nourishing food to eat, will have a huge impact on tens of millions of people around the world living in extreme poverty,” said Ben Leo, global policy director at ONE.